Zingle/ios-sdk/README.md

 Model | Description
 --- | ---
-ZingleSDK | This is the master class.
-You must instantiate the SDK before you can perform any SDK operations.
+ZingleSDK | You must instantiate the SDK with proper credentials before you can perform any SDK operations.
-ZingleAccount | After authenticating, you are granted specific privileges to Accounts and Services within the Zingle platform.
-It is often easiest to think of an Account as specific Business Location, where the Services within that account are seperate distinct messaging centers.
+ZingleAccount | The Account is the master record for a Zingle Customer.
+As the developer you will be granted access to specific Accounts and operate on their behalf.
-ZingleService | An Account is a container for 1 or more Services.
+ZingleService | A valid Account is a container for 1 or more Services.
 A Service is a distinct messaging center that contains collections of conversations.
-NOTE: Most objects within the Zingle SDK are required to know which Service they belong to.
 ZinglePlan | Every Service must have an associated Plan.
 The plan defines the messaging limitations, features, and cost of the Zingle Service.
-ZingleContact | Contacts are people that are communicating with a Zingle Service.
+ZingleContact | Contacts are individuals that communicate in a 2-way conversation with a Zingle Service.
 ZingleLabel | Labels are user-defined colored tags that can be applied to Contacts.
 A Service can define 0 or more custom Labels.
+You can message all Contacts with a given Label for group messaging capabilities.
 ZingleCustomField | Custom Fields are user-defined meta-data that can be applied to Contacts.
 A Service can define 0 or more Custom Fields.
-ZingleChannelType | Channels are mediums which are used to facilitate communication between the Contact and the Service.
-Example Channel Types are: Phone Number, Email Address, User Defined.
-For IP based communication, you can specify custom Channel Types which you can give a custom friendly name.
+ZingleChannelType | Channels Types define the mediums which can be used to facilitate communication between the Contact and the Service.
+Example Channel Types are: Phone Number, Email Address, and User Defined.
-ZingleServiceChannel | A Service contains 1 or more Service Channels, which are specific defined mediums of communication.
+ZingleServiceChannel | A Service Channel is a specific defined medium of communication.
 A Service Channel will contain the Channel Type (Phone Number) and the Channel Value (+18585555555).
-Service Channels must be unique across the entire Zingle universe, and they may never overlap.
+Service Channels must be unique across the entire Zingle universe.
+A Service may contain 1 or more Service Channels of differing Channel Types.
-ZingleContactChannel | A Contact contains 1 or more Contact Channels.
-Like Service Channels, they define the medium at which communication will be facilitated.
-A Contact Channel also contains the Channel Type and Channel Value.
+ZingleContactChannel | A Contact Channel is a specific defined medium of communication.
+A Contact Channel will contain the Channel Type (Phone Number) and the Channel Value (+18585555555).
+Contact Channels must be unique within a specific Service, meaning no 2 Contacts may share the same Channel within a Service.
+A Contact may contain 1 or more Contact Channels of differing Channel Types.
-ZingleMessage | The message defines the sender, recipient, message body, and any attachments.
+ZingleMessage | Messages define the sender, recipient(s), message body, and attachments.
+Messages are sent to/from Contacts and Services via their respective Channels: SMS, Email, Web Based IP User Defined channels, etc...

 ### Instantiating the SDK